jospete/obsidize-rx-console/README.md

 logger.info('custom log');

+// NOTE: You can also wire your custom console back into the main instance myConsoleInstance.pipeEventsTo(RxConsole.main);

 ```

+## Supplemental Notes

 It is important to note that this module is only creating and emitting the log data.
 Any logic that has to do with _transporting_ the data (AKA to a file or server) should be considered a separate entity.